oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Furthermore, the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
 revealed fundamental weaknesses and they MUST NOT be used.

-## Binding to the Holder {#binding_security}
+## Key Binding {#key_binding_security}
-Binding an SD-JWT credential to a Holder, and verification of the binding, aims to ensure that the presenter of the SD-JWT is actually the legitimate Holder of the credential.
-There are, in general, two approaches to such binding: claims-based binding and Cryptographic Key Binding.
+Key Binding aims to ensure that the presenter of an SD-JWT credential is actually the legitimate Holder of the credential.

-Claims-based binding means that the Issuer includes claims in the SD-JWT that a Verifier can correlate with the Holder, potentially with the help of other credentials presented at the same time.
-For example, in a vaccination certificate, the Issuer can include a claim that contains the Holder's name and birthdate, and a Verifier can correlate this data with the Holder's passport that has to be presented together with the vaccination certificate - either as a digital credential or a physical document.

-Cryptographic Key Binding means that the Issuer includes some cryptographic data, usually a public key, belonging to the Holder.
-The Holder can then sign over some data defined by the Verifier to prove that the Holder is in possession of the private key.
+An SD-JWT with Key Binding contains a public key, or a reference to a public key, that corresponds to a private key possessed by the Holder.
+The Verifier requires that the Holder prove possession of that private key when presenting the SD-JWT credential.

-Without verifying a binding to the Holder, a Verifier only gets the proof that the credential was issued by a particular Issuer, but the credential itself can be replayed by anyone who gets access to it.
+Without Key Binding, a Verifier only gets the proof that the credential was issued by a particular Issuer, but the credential itself can be replayed by anyone who gets access to it.
 This means that, for example, after a credential was leaked to an attacker, the attacker can present the credential to any verifier that does not require a binding.
-But also a malicious Verifier to which the Holder presented the credential can present the credential to another Verifier if that other Verifier does not require a binding.
+But also a malicious Verifier to which the Holder presented the credential can present the credential to another Verifier if that other Verifier does not require Key Binding.

-Verifiers MUST decide whether a binding to the Holder is required for a particular use case or not before verifying a credential.
+Verifiers MUST decide whether Key Binding is required for a particular use case before verifying a credential.
 This decision can be informed by various factors including, but not limited to the following: business requirements, the use case, the type of binding between a Holder and its credential that is required for a use case, the sensitivity of the use case, the expected properties of a credential, the type and contents of other credentials expected to be presented at the same time, etc.

-This can be showcased based on two scenarios for a mobile driver's license use case for SD-JWT:

-**Scenario A:** For the verification of the driver's license when stopped by a police officer for exceeding a speed limit, verifying the binding of the credential may be necessary to ensure that the person driving the car and presenting the license is the actual Holder of the license.
-The Verifier (e.g., the software used by the police officer) will ensure that a Key Binding JWT is present and signed with the Holder's private key.
-Claims-based binding may be used as well, e.g., by including a first name, last name and a date of birth that matches that of an insurance policy paper.

-**Scenario B:** A rental car agency may want to ensure, for insurance purposes, that all drivers named on the rental contract own a government-issued driver's license.
-The signer of the rental contract can present the mobile driver's license of all named drivers.
-In this case, the rental car agency does not need to check the license's binding as the goal is not to verify the identity of the person presenting the license, but to verify that a license exists and is valid.

 It is important that a Verifier does not make its security policy decisions based on data that can be influenced by an attacker or that